harishraisinghani/learn-talk-tech-surrey/Build-Website-Scratch/lesson.md

 ![Sample Website Project Name](images/samplewebsite_intro.png)

 When you run the boilerplate website code, your website is running on a custom domain - `https://sampleWebsite.hraisinghani.repl.co` in the above case.
 Our website is live in real-time on the internet!

+Also in terms of the repl layout, we have the file directory and package manager in our left window pane, our code in the middle, and the output on the right - both the graphical visual output of our website in the 'result' tab and any specific code output or logging in our 'console' tab.

 ### HTML
 To cover: